 As the natural point for cost and schedule planning and control, the cost account provides a logical point for cost collection and evaluation.
 While it is usually located immediately above the detailed job level, a cost account may be located at higher levels when in consonance with the contractor's method of management.
-The data elements (Budgeted Cost for Work Scheduled (BCWS), Budgeted Cost for Work Performed (BCWP), Actual Cost of Work Performed (ACWP), Budget at Completion (BAC), Estimate at Completion (EAC), and variances) determined at the cost account level should be summarized up through both the CWBS and the organizational structure for reporting to higher levels of contractor management and to DOE.
+The data elements, budgeted cost for work scheduled (BCWS), budgeted cost for work performed (BCWP), actual cost of work performed (ACWP), budget at completion (BAC), estimate at completion (EAC), and variances, determined at the cost account level, should be summarized up through both the CWBS and the organizational structure for reporting to higher levels of contractor management and to DOE.

-a.
-As a key point for planning and controlling of the contractual effort, virtually all aspects of the management control systems come together at the cost account, including budgets (both for internal effort and for planned procurements), estimates, schedules, work assignments, cost collection, progress assessment, problem identification, variance analysis, and corrective action.
+As a key point for planning and controlling the contractual effort, virtually all aspects of the management control systems come together at the cost account, including budgets (both for internal effort and for planned procurements), estimates, schedules, work assignments, cost collection, progress assessment, problem identification, variance analysis, and corrective action.
 Most management actions taken at higher levels are on an exception basis, based on significant problems identified at the cost account level.
-For these reasons, the levels selected for establishment of cost accounts by the contractor should be carefully considered at the outset of a new contract to insure that the work will be properly defined into manageable units and that functional responsibilities and authorities are clearly and reasonably established.
-The quality and amount of visibility available during the performance of the contract will be directly relatable to the level and make-up of the cost accounts.
+For these reasons the levels selected for establishment of cost accounts by the contractor should be carefully considered at the outset of a new contract to ensure that the work will be properly defined into manageable units and that functional responsibilities and authorities are clearly and reasonably established.
+The quality and amount of visibility available during contract performance will be directly relatable to the level and makeup of the cost accounts.

-- b.
 Integration of the CWBS and organizational structure at the cost account level may be visualized as a matrix with the functional organizations listed on one axis and the applicable CWBS elements listed on the other axis.
 Figure 3 illustrates this relationship and includes a sample coding structure.
 Each organization may then be clearly identified with the work for which it is responsible.
 Further subdivision of the work may be accomplished by the responsible organization manager by assigning work to supporting units for performance.
-Critical subcontracts (as determined by the prime contractor and DOE Project Manager) must also be separately measured and integrated into the CWBS.
-Subcontracts may be identified and treated as individual CWBS elements and cost accounts, if their value, complexity, and need for visibility warrants. - c.
+Critical subcontracts must also be separately measured and integrated into the CWBS.
+Subcontracts may be identified and treated as individual CWBS elements and cost accounts, if their value, complexity, and need for visibility warrants.

 Contractors should be given flexibility in the points of interface between the CWBS and their organizational levels.
-Cost accounts should not be established below the level at which cost and schedule management capability and responsibility actually exist.
-The organizational level selected for cost account responsibility should be consistent with the level of management responsible for cost and schedule performance.
+Cost accounts should not be established below the organization and CWBS levels at which cost and schedule management responsibility actually exists.
 This avoids the generation of plans, documents, and performance reports which do not improve management control.
-Similar factors should be considered in selecting the CWBS level at which cost accounts are established.